RyanDeMatteo/se_project_aroundtheus/README.md

 [iPad 768 x 1024](https://ibb.co/WpcTgQ9)
 [Mobile 360 x 720](https://ibb.co/dQGkk3B)

+The website is made dynamic using JavaScript.
+Users can add new cards to their stream and change user options.
+All information runs through an authentication process, and does not make amendments to HTML.
+The project is constructed using modular Javascript and Classes

 The project is compliant with Flat BEM practices.
 It utilizes a combination of flexboxes and grid layouts.
 The photo-sharing container is designed to expand with the addition of of content.
 Font-sizes are scaled to shrink with the site's resolution.

-Currently, I am updating this project with JavaScript.
-I am working toward making the project interact with user events.
-More to come!

 [GitHub](https://ryandematteo.github.io/se_project_aroundtheus/)